cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 ``testsCatalog.yaml``

 This file gathers details related to the tests that should be deployed.
-Refer to the section "Test Catalog" to learn how to fill this file.
+Refer to the section :ref:`Test Catalog<tests-catalog>` to learn how to fill this file.

 ``configs.yaml``

 This file gathers general details required to provision the infrastructure.
 The file also contains a section named *costCalculation*.
-Refer to the section "Cost of run calculation" to understand how to fill that part.
+Refer to the section :ref:`Cost of run calculation<cost-of-run-calculation>` to understand how to fill that part.
 The suite will create itself the Terraform files on the fly according to the configuration provided.

 **General variables:**